corona-warn-app/cwa-documentation/README.md

 ## Working Language

 We are building this application for Germany.
 We want to be as open and transparent as possible, also to interested parties in the global developer community who do not speak German.
 Consequently, all content will be made available primarily in _English_.
 We also ask all interested people to use English as language to create issues, in their code (comments, documentation etc.) and when you send requests to us.
-The application itself, documentation and all end-user facing content will - of course - be made available in German (and probably other languages as well).
-We also try to make developer documentation available in German, but please understand that focussing on the _Lingua Franca_ of the global developer community makes the development of this application as efficient as possible.
+The application itself, documentation and all end-user facing content has - of course - been made available in German.
+Apart from the initial release in English and German, other languages have been added over time including Bulgarian, Polish, Romanian and Turkish.
+See the [FAQ available languages](https://www.coronawarn.app/en/faq/#available_languages) entry for more details.
+We also try to make developer documentation available in German, but please understand that focusing on the _Lingua Franca_ of the global developer community makes the development of this application as efficient as possible.

 ## Our Documentation